 Teaching Tips for Parents of Kids with Learning Disabilities | PACE

-Terri Harmon has a series of three articles about homeschooling special needs children.
+Terri Harmon has a series of three articles about homeschooling special children.

 Ten Steps to Successfully Homeschooling Children with Special Needs

-If you are a parent of a child with special needs and considering homeschooling, you undoubtedly have many questions and concerns.
+If you are a parent of a special child and considering homeschooling, you undoubtedly have many questions and concerns.
 You’re not alone.
 By Janie Bowman.